ppchhabra/website/teaching.md

 ### Teaching Evaluations

-I conducted a student feedback survey at the end of the semester for my undergraduate *Operations Management* class in Spring 2020.
-I prepared this survey in Qualtrics, similar in content to the Course Instructor Opinion Survey (CIOS).
-Generally, Georgia Tech conducts CIOS every semester, but Georgia Tech decided not to run CIOS in Spring 2020 due to the change in teaching mode from in-person to virtual in the middle of the semester.
-My average teaching rating for “instructor effectiveness” is 4.79 out of 5, where 5 is excellent.
-I am also rated high for “concern for students’ learning” (4.71) and “accommodating nature” (4.87).
+* Average teaching rating for “Instructor effectiveness” is 4.79 out of 5, where 5 is excellent.
+* “Concern for students’ learning” (4.71)
+* “Accommodating nature” (4.87).
+Please refer to my [Teaching Statement](https://drive.google.com/file/d/1HySroIrA78BWHwNt41104Z45hRUpCinM/view?usp=sharing) for more details.

 ### Teaching Assistant